 The CryptO'pinion?

 You know folks, I have really enjoyed playing this great game again after all these years.
 This is one of those shooters that is stuffed to the brim with originality and frantic metallic mayhem.
 Running around shooting everything is totally demented and all done with a comical personality using great characters.
-This is superb gameplay at its finest.
+This is a superb isometric shooter.

 Late last night I came across an interesting post on AtariAge by Philsan concerning an unreleased game called Lupo Alberto.
 This is a platformer that (I think) is based on a European comic or a TV show?
 Well, after 25 years of lurking in unreleased hell, the ST version finally gets to see the light of day (now listed on AtariMania)